masneyb/weather-station/README.md

 - My [pi-yadl](https://github.com/masneyb/pi-yadl) project is used to gather and graph the data from the following types of sensors:
   - [Argent Data Systems Weather Sensor Assembly](https://www.sparkfun.com/products/8942) contains a wind vane, anemometer, and rain gauge.
-This project supports logging the wind speed average and gusts over 2 minute, 10 minute and 60 minute periods.
+The wind speed average and gusts over the last 2 minute, 10 minute and 60 minute periods are logged.
 The rain over the last 1 hour, 6 hours and 24 hours are logged.
   - Supports various types of temperature and humidity sensors: DHT11, DHT22, DS18B20, TMP36 (analog).
   - Supports the BMP180 pressure, altitude and temperature sensor.
   - Battery charge level is read via an analog to digital converter (ADC).
-- For the wind vane, wind speed and rain gauge, the pi-yadl program is ran as a daemon in the background so that it can continuously monitor the rain gauge and anemometer.
+- For the wind vane, wind speed and rain gauge, the pi-yadl program is ran as a daemon in the background so that it can continuously monitor the rain gauge and anemometer via interrupts.
 The values from these three sensors are written out to a RRD database and JSON file every 30 seconds.
+The wind speed values are updated internally every second so that it can obtain the correct wind gusts.
-- The data from the other sensors are polled every 5 minutes via a systemd timer and written to various RRD databases and JSON files.
+- The other sensors are polled every 5 minutes via a systemd timer and written to various RRD databases and JSON files.
 - The RRD databases are used to show the historical readings and are recreated at the beginning of each hour.
-- The web page uses Javascript to download the various JSON files to provide a dashboard showing the current sensor readings.
+- The web page uses Javascript and JQuery to download the various JSON files to provide a dashboard showing the current sensor readings.
 The web page checks for updated JSON files on the server every 10 seconds.
-- The Apache webserver runs on the server and it only needs to serve out static files.
+- The Apache webserver runs on the Pi and apache only needs to serve out static content.
 Everything runs on the Pi; no third-party services are required.
 - Optional ability to publish the sensor readings to Weather Underground.
   You can
   [view my weather station on Weather Underground](https://www.wunderground.com/personal-weather-station/dashboard?ID=KWVMORGA45).